SwetaKhalti/khalti-docs-official-repo/content/gotchas.md

 - **Server errors**

 If you get error response "Fee not found." while testing, check your fee and set fee between Rs.
 10 to Rs.
-1000.
-If you are using live keys contact [merchant support](/#support) to find your transaction limits.
+200. If you are using live keys contact merchant support to find your transaction limits

 - **Payment errors**